danimelchor/covid-bot/README.md

 I am in no way responsible of your actions with this bot.
 I have made it as a project for fun and don't plan to use it with any malicious intents.
 Please make sure you know what you are doing.

+## **Future Improvements**

+Since I have not been able to reproduce the error patient connect gives when it thinks a slot is opened, but it is actually full (once you click it there is a red text saying that there was an error and that it is full), this error is not accounted for.
+If you get it, it is probably a good idea to force a re-run using the `python main.py --run` command.

+I will also try to implement the Windows possibility once I understand how the task scheduler works.

 ---

 ###### By [Daniel Melchor](https://danielmelchor.com) (Class of 2024)